yzr456/ip/docs/README.md

 ## What is MangoBot?

-MangoBot is a small Java/JavaFX task manager that runs in a clean chat-style UI or in the console.
-It supports simple tasks, due-dated deadlines, and timed events.
+MangoBot is a small task manager that runs in a chat-style UI or in the console.
+It supports simple tasks, due-dated deadlines and events.
 Tasks are saved locally to a text file so they persist across sessions.

 ---